VertebrateResequencing/wr/.docs/reliable4/next-steps-260819.md

   any wait the client explicitly asked for); `Cmd` is bounded in runner **and** manager log lines.
 Runner log 82,427 -> 1,415 bytes/job in the gate, 571 in the farm run; manager log 42,722 -> 2,250.
-- **Item D** — **reproduced, and the hypothesis below is wrong.** No delta is dropped and none is missing: the client joins the live delta feed before its `"current"` snapshot is served, so any transition in that window is counted **twice**.
+- **Item D** — `f237e95`. **Reproduced, and the hypothesis below is wrong.** No delta is dropped and none is missing: the client joins the live delta feed before its `"current"` snapshot is served, so any transition in that window is counted **twice**.
 The `limit -> 0` mass exit is not the cause — it is what made a pre-existing offset glaring.
-Fix in flight per `.docs/bugfixes/260820-2.md`.
+Fixed with a bounded seed-boundary marker (forced-shape over-count 121 -> 0); the residual is quantified, not claimed exact.
+Shipped with it: the regression harness that **could not fail** on this bug now can, and item B's last reachable heap bomb (`-o plain`, extrapolating to ~12.6 GB on prod) is closed by a decode-free pricing pass plus an operator-approved refusal.
+See `.docs/bugfixes/260820-2.md`, including its follow-up list — the biggest remaining item there is the status seed's per-RepGroup archived decode on **every** page connect (pre-existing, rule-6 class).
 - **Item E** — **answered by measurement: do not do it.** Queue-mutex block delay fell **61x** to 0.89% of the total and the ranking flipped.
 Two new hotspots displaced it: the **DB backup chain at 27.68% of peak CPU** and